 The Best Hot Dogs in Orange County

-While there are many stories about where the best hot dog in Orange County was first served, it’s more than likely our first hot dog here in the U.S. can be traced back to our German immigrant families, who in the 1800’s not only brought sausages with them (yumm) but what was then termed “Dachshund Dogs” as well.
+While there are many stories about where the best hot dogs in Orange County were first served, it’s more than likely our first hot dog here in the U.S. can be traced back to our German immigrant families, who in the 1800’s not only brought sausages with them (yumm) but what was then termed “Dachshund Dogs” as well.

 The name Dachshund Dog is said to have started as a fond joke in reference to the German’s beloved Dachshund breed who’s small, long thin body reminded them of their tasty type-sausages.

 According to Barry Popick, a prominent hot dog historian (yes there is such a profession) the term hot dog began popping up in college magazines in the 1890’s.
 Vendors would pull their wagons outside Yale University and thus, the students started to refer to the wagons as “dog wagons”.